Shane Kimbrough: Expedition 49/50

 Kimbrough launched onboard Soyuz MS-02 to the International Space Station on October 19, 2016, as part of a four-month mission for Expedition 49 /50.
 Kimbrough became commander of Expedition 50 upon the departure of Soyuz MS-01 on October 28.

 On January 6, 2017, Kimbrough performed his third EVA, along with Peggy Whitson.
 During the EVA, they installed three new adapter plates and hooked up electrical connectors preparing the way to replace the ISS batteries.
 The EVA lasted 6 hours and 32 minutes.

 Kimbrough performed his fourth EVA with astronaut Thomas Pesquet on January 13, 2017.
 During the EVA, they prepared the infrastructure to replace the ISS batteries.
 The EVA lasted for 5 hours and 58 minutes.

 On March 23, 2017, Kimbrough performed his fifth EVA with Thomas Pesquet.
-The main objective was to prepare the Pressurized Mating Adapter-3 (PMA-3) for installation of the second International Docking Adapter (IDA), which will accommodate commercial crew vehicle dockings.
+The main objective was to prepare the Pressurized Mating Adapter-3 (PMA-3) for installation of the second International Docking Adapter, which will accommodate commercial crew vehicle dockings.
 The EVA lasted for 6 hours and 34 minutes.

 On March 30, 2017, Kimbrough performed his sixth EVA with Peggy Whitson.
 During the EVA they connected the PMA-3 as well as installing new shields in Node 3 axial shields after losing one shield.
 Additionally installed another upgraded computer relay boxes on the station's truss.
 The EVA lasted 7 hours and 4 minutes.
-During this EVA Whitson became the record holder for the most EVAs for a woman (8 EVAs).
+During this EVA Whitson became the record holder for the most EVAs (eight) for a woman.

 Kimbrough carried a soccer ball recovered from the wreckage of the Space Shuttle Challenger to the ISS, after which it was returned to the family of Challenger astronaut Ellison Onizuka and put on display at Clear Lake High School in Houston.

 Expedition 65/66

 In July 2020, NASA announced that Kimbrough would fly to space for the third time as commander of SpaceX Crew-2 along with NASA astronaut Megan McArthur, JAXA astronaut Akihiko Hoshide, and ESA astronaut Thomas Pesquet.
 Crew-2 launched and docked with the ISS on April 24, 2021, beginning their 6 month mission.

 During his stay on the ISS, he performed 3 EVAs to install the iROSA solar arrays on the P6 Truss, with Thomas Pesquet.
-Some of the experiments he did included earth observations, protein crystal growth and cultivating cotton and peppers.
+Some of the experiments he did included Earth observations, protein crystal growth and cultivating cotton and peppers.

-Crew-2 splashed down off the coast of Florida on November 9, 2021, after a 199 days mission.
+Crew-2 splashed down off the coast of Florida on November 9, 2021 after a 199-day mission.